Stirling Engine Generator

 An electrical generator is directly coupled to the Stirling motor shaft, which converts the mechanical energy into the desired AC electrical energy and as such is a system in which temperature differences plays a significant factor.
 The power output of the Stirling motor is mainly controlled by varying the working gas pressure inside the piston cylinder.

 Sunlight contains many thousand times more energy than us humans can use but harnessing this free energy can be expensive.
 The most common method, is to use photovoltaic cells, which turn the sunlight directly in electricity.
-But we can also use the sun’s immense power to heat water and fluids either directly or by using mirrors to reflect heat onto Stirling engines, which in turn moves pistons to generate power.
+But we can also use the sun’s immense power to heat water and fluids either directly or by using a solar power tower and heliostat mirrors to reflect heat onto Stirling engines, which in turn moves pistons to generate power.

 But to get the sun’s heat to a temperature high enough to operate a Stirling engine generator, it is necessary to concentrate the solar radiation.
 Concentrating solar power (CSP) systems use parabolic dishes, parabolic troughs and solar power towers to focus the suns power onto a central receiver.
 The concentrated solar energy converts the sun’s energy into high-temperature heat that can be used to generate electricity.